-FIG. 6: (Plot still needs minor modifications.)
-The plot shows the power spectral density of the 800 ft station at 0.2 Hz and the minimum coherence between stations within 3 km from one another where the dashed vertical lines mark the two days used for the coherence plots corresponding to days 154 and 191 of year 2015, and the dashed horizontal line marks the expected coherence value of an isotropic Rayleigh-wave field with wave speed of 3.5 km/s.
-The solid horizontal line marks the value of the global low-noise model at 0.2 Hz [49].
+FIG. 6: The plot shows the power spectral density (PSD) of the 800 ft station at 0.2 Hz and the minimum coherence among all station pairs whose distance is less than 3 km where the dashed vertical lines mark the two days used for the coherence plots corresponding to days 154 and 191 of year 2015.

-value $\Re(\gamma) = 0.5$, we find for day 154 that the minimal distance with $\Re(\gamma) = 0.5$ is about 7 km, and about 3 km for day 191.
-Assuming isotropy, we can infer for day 154 a seismic speed of about $4 \cdot 0.2 \text{ Hz} \cdot 7 \text{ km} = 5.6 \text{ km/s}$, or 8.4 km/s assuming maximal anisotropy.
-The corresponding values for day 191 are 2.4 km/s and 3.6 km/s.
-While the speed values of day 191 are consistent with expected Rayleigh-wave speeds, the inferred speeds of day 154 are too high.
+Extending the lower envelope of the scattered points in the left of figure 5 to a coherence value $\Re(\gamma) = 0.5$ , we find for day 154 that the minimal distance with $\Re(\gamma) = 0.5$ is about 7 km, and about 3 km for day 191.
+Assuming isotropy, we can infer for day 154 a seismic speed of about $4 \cdot 0.2 \,\mathrm{Hz} \cdot 7 \,\mathrm{km} = 5.6 \,\mathrm{km/s}$ , or $8.4 \,\mathrm{km/s}$ assuming maximal directional dependence.
+The corresponding values for day 191 are $2.4 \,\mathrm{km/s}$ and $3.6 \,\mathrm{km/s}$ .
+While the speed values of day 191 are consistent with expected fundamental Rayleigh-wave speeds, the inferred speeds of day 154 are too high.

-This means that during day 154, the dominant contribution to the seismic field comes from body waves, while Rayleigh waves dominate on day 191.
-Figure 6 shows a one-year time series of the 0.2 Hz power spectral density at 0.2 Hz together with the minimal coherence observed between all seismometer pairs closer than 3 km to each other.
+These observations imply that during day 154, the dominant contribution to the seismic field comes from body waves, while Rayleigh waves dominate on day 191.
+The top panel of figure 6 shows a one-year time series of the PSD at 0.2 Hz together with the minimal coherence observed between all seismometer pairs closer than 3 km to each other.
 The inset plot zooms onto the first 60 days.
-The dashed horizontal line marks the expected coherence from an isotropic Rayleigh-wave field with a speed value of 3.5 km/s (among all planewave models, the isotropic model has the highest minimal coherence value).
+The expected coherence from an isotropic fundamental Rayleigh-wave field with a speed value of 3.5 km/s (among all plane-wave models, the isotropic model has the highest minimal coherence value) between two seismometers at 3 km distance to each other is 0.73 (assuming negligible instrumental noise).
 Coherence exceeds this value significantly during many days, and interestingly, a significant decline of coherence is always accompanied with a significant increase of the microseismic amplitude.

 This strongly points towards the following model of oceanic microseisms at Homestake.
 When the oceanic microseisms are weak, i.e., approaching the global low-noise model, then the field is dominated by body waves.
 Typically week-long, strong transients of Rayleigh waves add to this background of body waves decreasing RPCC values.
 The existence of body waves in oceanic microseisms is well known and modeled [50, 51].
 However, the hypothesis that body waves define the microseismic spectrum at quiet times has not been formulated before to our knowledge.
 This link seems to exist at the Homestake site at least, and it would be very interesting to obtain direct confirmation using methods from [50].

 Understanding the wave content of oceanic microseisms is of high priority for sub-Hz GW detectors where seismic fields produce NN about 1000 times stronger than the instrumental noise required to detect GWs [52-54].
 The assumption so far has been that the seismic field is dominated by Rayleigh waves, which greatly helps with the cancellation of the associated NN [55].
-Given that NN cancellation in the presence of multiple wave polarizations is a complicated task even for modest cancellation goals [23], significant continuous body-wave content might well be considered a show stopper for plans to suppress seismic NN at sub-Hz frequencies by large factors.
+Given that NN cancellation in the presence of multiple wave polarizations is a complicated task even for modest cancellation goals [23], continuous body-wave content as observed at Homestake would be a substantial additional challenge for plans to suppress seismic NN at sub-Hz frequencies by large factors.